mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

     the most often.
 Normally you should list port 88 on each of your KDCs.
 _kerberos._tcp
     This is for contacting any KDC by TCP.
-The MIT KDC by default will not listen on any TCP ports, so unless you've changed the configuration or you're running another KDC implementation, you should leave this unspecified.
-If you do enable TCP support, normally you should use port 88.
+Normally you should use port 88.
+This entry should be omitted if the KDC does not listen on TCP ports, as was the default prior to release 1.13.
 _kerberos-master._udp
     This entry should refer to those KDCs, if any, that will immediately see password changes to the Kerberos database.
-If a user is logging in and the password appears to be incorrect, the client will retry with the master KDC before failing with an "incorrect password" error given.
+If a user is logging in and the password appears to be incorrect, the client will retry with the primary KDC before failing with an "incorrect password" error given.

-    If you have only one KDC, or for whatever reason there is no accessible KDC that would get database changes faster than the others, you do not need to define this entry.
+    If you have only one KDC, or for whatever reason there is no accessible KDC that would get database changes faster than the others, you do not need to define this entry.  _kerberos-adm._tcp This should list port 749 on your primary KDC.
-_kerberos-adm._tcp
-    This should list port 749 on your master KDC.
 Support for it is not complete at this time, but it will eventually be used by the :ref:`kadmin(1)` program and related utilities.
 For now, you will also need the **admin_server** variable in :ref:`krb5.conf(5)`.
+_kerberos-master._tcp
+    The corresponding TCP port for _kerberos-master._udp, assuming the primary KDC listens on a TCP port.
 _kpasswd._udp
-    This should list port 464 on your master KDC.
+    This entry should list port 464 on your primary KDC.
 It is used when a user changes her password.
-If this entry is not defined but a _kerberos-adm._tcp entry is defined, the client will use the _kerberos-adm._tcp entry with the port number changed to 749.
+If this entry is not defined but a _kerberos-adm._tcp entry is defined, the client will use the _kerberos-adm._tcp entry with the port number changed to 464.
+_kpasswd._tcp
+    The corresponding TCP port for _kpasswd._udp.

 The DNS SRV specification requires that the hostnames listed be the canonical names, not aliases.
 So, for example, you might include the